-^{• &}quot;Non-Impacted" - No risk calculations were necessary in the ISOU RI because property was previously determined to be non-impacted from past MED/AEC processes; therefore, there are no unacceptable risks from MED/AEC-related COCs at the property.
+[•] ISOU Non-Impacted - No risk calculations were necessary for DT-4 South in the ISOU RI because the ISOU portion of the property was previously determined to be non-impacted from past MED/AEC processes (according to USACE's 2009 RI WP); therefore, there no ISOU data were collected for performing a risk assessment.
+Also, accessible areas of contamination at DT-4 South have been remediated under the 1998 ROD.
+Therefore, there are no unacceptable risks from MED/AEC-related COCs at the property.